s/y Nine of Cups Utah...Crossroads of the West July 2010

 of the bow and arrow.

-Prehistoric users of the Valley of Fire from ~300BC included the Basket Maker people and later the Anasazi Pueblo farmers.
+Prehistoric users of the Valley of Fire from

 Balancing rocks and arches seemed to